DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-an-object-data-source.md

 Choose an **ObjectDataSource** component in the Field List and click **Edit Parameters**.
 Reconfigure the parameters on the invoked wizard page and click **Finish** to apply changes.

 ![](../../../images/eurd-web-data-source-wizard-object-edit-parameters.png)

+For more information on how to set up an object data source, refer to the [Data Source Wizard](../report-designer-tools/data-source-wizard.md).